SkyAlexV/Marlin_FB_Reborn/README.md

 Unfortunately, the WiFi setting (hotspot name and password) has not been implemented yet.
 To set up WiFi, you need to do it in the native firmware (from MKS), after which you can update to this firmware.
 The settings will be saved.

 ## Version history
+### 02/19/2022
+**v1.8**
+- fixed a bug in Marlin, due to which, if the calibration of the touch was unsuccessful, the display freeze on the screen with crosses in the upper left and lower right corners, not responding to pressing
+- in the Advanced settings menu added setting for endstops inverting; this allows you to use non-stock endstop switches by setting their mode of operation
+- added Pt1000 4.7kΩ pullup (1047) to the thermistor selection
+- with a change in the type of hotend thermistor, changes the maximum temperature of the nozzle and the temperature of automatic activation of the radiator fan  (for each type of thermistor - its own)
+- when selecting high temperature thermistors (D500 and PT-1000), additional functions are enabled to ensure their normal operation - MAX_CONSECUTIVE_LOW_TEMPERATURE_ERROR_ALLOWED and MILLISECONDS_PREHEAT_TIME
+- the temperature of the automatic activation of the radiator fan can be changed in the settings (Settings - Advanced settings - Temperature)
+- the activation of the PSU module has been added to the settings; turning it off removes the menu items related to power management, and also blocks the power off button or command
+- increased to 10 the number of cycles in the calibration of PID heaters
+- from the main menu during printing, the Pause/Resume, Stop and Tuning items have been removed; these actions are available via buttons in the main window

 ### 01/29/2022
 **v1.7**
 - buttons for quick access to the settings of the flow (flowrate) and speed (feedrate) have been added to the main screen, with showing the current value